andrewkroh/go-examples/yaegi-http/README.md

 ## Overview

-The application embeds a Go program (`testdata/job.go`) that performs HTTP requests and processes responses.
+The application executes a Go program (e.g. `testdata/prorams/ipify.go`) that performs HTTP requests and processes responses.
 Instead of compiling these programs, they are interpreted at runtime using Yaegi, allowing for dynamic execution of Go code without the need to compile.

 ## How It Works